 - Dysfunctional website and mobile apps

 One thing that will become abundantly clear over the course of this 5Dimes review is why we do not recommend this bookmaker and why it is blacklisted by us.
 For starters, there’s no 5Dimes sign up bonus, although there are several 5Dimes deposit bonus options.
 Is 5Dimes legit overall?
 Absolutely not, from the licensing issues to customer reviews and the lack of welcome bonus, it’s clear that you should avoid this site.

 Now onto what can be considered 5Dimes deposit bonus offers.
 There’s up to $500 free-play rewards up to 20% of the reload account.
 This is naturally based on how much you have deposited and wagered.
 However there have been several reported issues regarding 5Dimes deposits and we therefore don’t recommend putting your money into 5Dimes.
 All of this is just intended as an overview, so, as always, check out the terms and conditions yourself to get a full understanding of the promotional details.

 We don’t recommend making a deposit with 5Dimes as there have been problems reported in the past.

 One thing that made our job in answering “is 5Dimes legit?” easier is the fact that so many other betting fans have complained about how bad this site is.
 Our 5Dimes review found that there have been deposit issues reported by many customers, with money being withheld and customer service being unable or unwilling to help.
 As a result, 5Dimes has been blacklisted globally.

-Here are some more reasons why 5Dimes sucks: Rates must be requested by live chat, fees can vary.
+Here are some more reasons why 5Dimes sucks: Rates must be requested by live chat and fees can vary.
 Cashier check comes with a $40-$80 withdrawal fee and there’s no set time.
 The same is the case for Cash Wire Payouts, which comes with an $80 fee.
 Bitcoin transaction times naturally vary, depending on the blockchain.
 There’s no deposit fee, but a 3% withdrawal fee.
 Once again, it’s a bad result for our 5Dimes review, but we don’t recommend it at all.

 In terms of security, there have been numerous failings and reported problems of hacking.
 Again, just another reason why you should avoid this operator at all costs.

 In fact, we’d say that 5Dimes has much less of a focus on things competing with the Casino Dingo welcome offer, for instance and instead looks to rip off its customers with a range of deals that are equally bad.
-The reports and reviews from 5Dimes customers suggest that they are not actually receiving any of the so-called rewards from this operator – once again, we urge you not to get involved with 5Dimes.
+The reports and reviews from 5Dimes customers suggest that they are not actually receiving any of the so-called rewards from this operator.
+So, once again, we urge you not to get involved with 5Dimes.

 5Dimes is a scam betting product that should be avoided.
 From poor customer service to shady licensing and customer reviews, there are numerous reasons why you should avoid 5Dimes today.
 Instead we recommend using one of the other recommended legit operators from us here at Wetten.com.